 It can be hard to make time for breakfast during the rush to get out the door in the morning, but if you're trying to lose lose weight or keep it off, make the extra effort to fit it in.
 Breakfast kick-starts your metabolism, forcing it to begin burning calories.

 The perfect breakfast combines complex carbohydrates with protein and a bit of healthy fat.
-Try two scrambled eggs with a slice of whole-grain toast, a cup of Greek yogurt with a handful of berries and chopped nuts stirred in, or a bowl of oatmeal topped with berries and a splash of skim milk with two slices of center-cut bacon on the side.
+Try two scrambled eggs with a slice of whole-grain toast, a cup of Greek yogurt with a handful of berries and chopped nuts stirred in, or a bowl of oatmeal topped with berries and a splash of skim milk with two slices of low-sodium turkey bacon on the side.
 If you're usually in a rush in the morning, stock up on low-sugar protein bars and have breakfast during your morning commute.

-"The perimeter of the grocery store is what you need to be eating," said Nicole Wynne, staff dietitian at Women & Men's Nutrition and Weight Control Centers of Louisiana.
+A good basic rule to follow at the grocery store is to do most of your shopping near the four walls.
+"The perimeter of the grocery store is what you need to be eating," says Nicole Wynne, staff dietitian at Women & Men's Nutrition and Weight Control Centers of Louisiana.
 "It's where you usually find the fresh produce, the meats and the dairy.
 In the middle aisles, you find more of the processed foods you want to avoid."

-Wynne said there are a few exceptions, namely in the freezer section with its frozen vegetables and no-sugar-added frozen fruits and berries, which are nutritious additions to smoothies, yogurt and oatmeal.
+Wynne says there are a few exceptions, namely in the freezer section with its frozen vegetables and no-sugar-added frozen fruits and berries, which are nutritious additions to smoothies, yogurt and oatmeal.
 You can also find nut butters, whole grains and some other healthy, less-processed foods in the middle.

-BAD HABIT #8: Poor Record Keeping
+Bad Habit #9: Poor Record Keeping

-You want to lose weight, and you've been trying to maintain a healthy diet, but the pounds are not coming off.
+You want to lose weight, and you've been trying to maintain a healthy diet, but the pounds are not melting off.
 The problem may be that you're eating more than you think.
 A food diary can be an effective solution.

-By doing this, you'll get the full picture of your diet -- it's impossible to forget the handful of candy-coated chocolates you eat every time you pass your co-worker's candy jar if it's right there in black and white.
+"Write down everything that goes in your mouth," says Wynne.
+By doing this, you'll get the full picture of your diet.
+It's impossible to forget the handful of candy-coated chocolates you eat every time you pass your co-worker's candy jar if it's right there in black and white.
 Knowing you'll have to write it down might make you reconsider that late-night bowl of ice cream.
-Also, once you've kept your diary for a while, you'll probably begin to notice patterns -- like a caloric uptick in the evenings and you can adjust accordingly.
+Also, once you've kept your diary for a while, you'll probably begin to notice patterns such as a caloric uptick in the evenings and you can adjust accordingly.

-Bad Habit #10: Throwing in the Towel
+Bad Habit #11: Throwing in the Towel

 Cut yourself some slack.
 It's one of the most important things you can do when you're trying to lose weight.
 Missteps happen.
 You succumb to a craving and have an unhealthy lunch.
-Forgive yourself for it and get back to your plan right away.
+Forgive yourself for it and get back to your plan right away!